Family Law in Belleville, IL and Responsible Modifications

 You may need to document your changed life circumstances

 Depending on the reason why the courts gave your ex more parental rights and responsibilities than you, there will be many strategies that you can take in court.
 From showing that you have undergone counseling to providing documentation of a rehabilitation program for an addiction, there are many ways to demonstrate your improved capacity to fulfill your parental responsibilities.

 Documentation of income, as well as a lease showing that you have space for parenting time with your children, can also help your case.
-Your attorney can look over the original court orders allocating parental rights and responsibilities to determine what strategy would be most effective in a modification hearing.
+A divorce attorney in Belleville, IL can look over the original court orders allocating parental rights and responsibilities to determine what strategy would be most effective in a modification hearing.